hbk01/excel/README.md

-# excel tools for python
+# Excel tools for Python
 #### Excel to Json
 call `Excel2Json()` function.
 #### Excel to Text